Click here to take a look at my Morse Code Key, Paddle and Bug Collection.

 Please send QSL's via LoTW or Direct ONLY.
 I will send out a card to any contact made, but I am trying for DXCC and WAS from this QTH in 2014 and I prefer LoTW to get my points.
 If you want a card for your shack, just ask.
 I QSL 100% in retrun and I don't ask for any IRC's or money.
 I am happy to send them, free of charge... although an SAE (Self Addressed Envelope) is always appreciated.

-I've worked 122 entities since February 2014.
-I'm up to 76 entities confirmed on LoTW, only 24 more to reach my goal of DXCC fom this QTH, all in 2014.
+I've worked 128 entities since February 2014.
+I'm up to 82 entities confirmed, only 18 more to reach my goal of DXCC from this QTH, in 2014.

 ARRL Centenial QSO Party:

 A QSO with me is worth 5 points for being a VE.